digininja/GitHunter/README.md

     ```
     go get ./...
     ```

 ## Usage
-Usage is fairly simple, by default, GitHunter will look in the current directory for a `.git` directory and, if it finds one, will parse through it and show anything interesting it finds.
+Usage is fairly simple, by default, GitHunter will look in the current directory for a `.git` directory and, if it finds one, will parse through it and show anything interesting it finds in either filenames or in commit comments.
 You can specify a different directory for the repository with the `-gitdir` parameter.

+If you want to expand what is searched to include file contents at each commit, you can add the `-grep` parameter, but be warned, git, on my box at least, runs single threaded, and can take a long time to do the grepping on a large repository.
+It actually failed trying to grep through Metasploit, due to the sheer number of commits and content.
+Still worth trying it though, especially on smaller repos, as you may find something.

 If you want a dump of the commit logs, without any commentary, then you can use the `-dump` parameter.